Abstract Submission

 • Green supply chains and circular supply chains

-• National and global resource Use
+• National and global resource use and distribution

 • Resource efficiency and resource productivity